Lithium carbonate

 Having high levels of lithium in your blood can be harmful.
 This is best avoided by taking the right dose, keeping a steady fluid and salt intake and having regular blood tests.
 It is also helpful for you and your family to know the signs of high lithium levels (listed below) so that you can respond quickly and seek immediate medical attention.

-See a doctor or call 111 urgently if you have any of the following signs of high lithium levels:
+See a doctor or call 111 urgently if you have any of these signs of high lithium levels:

 • Severe tremor (shaking hands).